 Depending on how much you need for your business startup you can meet as many family and friends that you know will contribute a good sum.
 For example, let us say you need #5,000,000 to start the business or grow your business.
 You can meet 10 of your friends that you are sure will support you with #500,000 each.

 It is important to note that when approaching these people you state in detail that the money is a support and that you are not borrowing.
 This is to make sure that when the startup fails you will not be obligated to refund any money given.

 If you are in doubt as to whether your family and friends will support you financially then you need to question your character because if you are someone with a reputable character who knows how to manage money people will definitely support you.
 Other People’s Money also known as OPM is one of the easiest ways to get money for startups in Nigeria.

 2. Angel Investors

-Asides angel investors coming together as a group to support startups, there are individual angel investors in Nigeria.
+Asides from angel investors coming together as a group to support startups, there are individual angel investors in Nigeria.
 Many of them are well known.
-Some of these angel investors are Jason Njoku, Adejoke Olubisi, Femi Kuti, Kola Aina and more.
+Some of these angel investors are Jason Njoku, Adejoke Olubisi, Femi Kuti, Kola Aina, and more.

 3. Business Loans

 Another way you can get funding for your business in Nigeria is to seek business loans from commercial banks or microfinance banks.
 While many entrepreneurs choose to borrow money from commercial banks, others choose to borrow money from microfinance banks for good reasons.
 The truth is both of the types of banks are the same, especially in terms of the interest paid on loans.
 However, there are some banks that support startup businesses.

 These banks are mostly microfinance banks in Nigeria.
 With these specific banks, you can get funds for your startup with very low-interest rates.
 However, there is one major disadvantage of getting funds from microfinance banks in Nigeria.
 And that disadvantage is that you only have one year to pay off your loan after borrowing and this does not matter whether you are making profits from the business or not.